 Sonar tells squid fishermen when it's time for work

-Owner of twin purse seiners in Monterey California fleet describes his dependence on WESMAR when fishing for squid, sardines, anchovy, and mackerel.
+Owner of Monterey California fleet uses his WESMAR to fish for squid, sardines, anchovy, and mackerel.

 “We have 100-times more efficiency using WESMAR sonar.
 Without it we wouldn’t go fishing.
 For sardines you have to have it.
 Sonar is the main thing for us-it tells us when to start work!”